 Ms Kaplan represents collectors, artists, galleries, corporations and museums in a wide range of art-related transactions.

 Ms Kaplan received her JD from Columbia University School of Law in 1977 and her BA from Yale University in 1974.
 She is admitted to practise in New York.

-This biography is an extract from The International Who's Who of Capital Markets Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Capital Markets which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.